-Allowed settings of the Trigger frame fields

-If dot11MultiBSSIDActivated is true and at least two of the Trigger frame recipient STAs are associated with two different BSSIDs, then the TA shall be set to a common address TBD; in all other cases the TA shall be set to the BSSID of the AP to which all recipient STAs are associated.
+If dot11MultiBSSIDActivated is set to false, the TA field of a Trigger frame shall be set to the BSSID of the AP transmitting the frame.
+If dot11MultiBSSIDActivated is true and at least two of the Trigger frame recipient STAs are associated with two different BSSIDs, the TA shall be set to the Basic BSSID. (#2176)

+The RA field of the MPDUs sent in reponse to a Trigger frame shall be set to the TA of the trigger frame that solicited the response.(#171)

-An AP shall not set any subfields of the Commin Info field to a value that is not supported by all the recipient STAs of the Trigger frame.
+An AP shall not set any subfields of the Common Info field of a Trigger Frame to a value that is not supported by all the recipient STAs of the Trigger frame.

-An AP shall not set any subfields of a Per User Info field to a value that is not supported by the recipient STAs of the Per User Info field.
+An AP shall not set any subfields of a Per User Info field of a Trigger Frame to a value that is not supported by the recipient STAs of the Per User Info field.
+An AP shall not set any subfields of an UL MU Response Scheduling A-Control subfield in an HE Variant HT Control field, to a value that is not supported by the recipient STAs of the Per User Info field.(#36)

-If a Trigger frame is transmitted in a broadcast RU of a HE MU PPDU, then the Trigger frame shall not include any Per User Info fields addressed to a STA that is identified as recipient of another RU or spatial stream of the same HE MU PPDU.
+If a Trigger frame is transmitted in a RU of a HE MU PPDU and the RU is addressed to multiple STAs (#252), then the Trigger frame shall not include any Per User Info fields addressed to a STA that is identified as recipient of another RU or spatial stream of the same HE MU PPDU.

+HE Variant HT Control fields with an UL MU Response Scheduling A-Control Subfield shall not be included in a MPDU addressed to a groupcast address. (#38,677)

+If an AP includes one or more Trigger Frames or HE Variant HT Control field with the an UL MU Response Scheduling A-Control Subfield, then they shall collectively elicit UL trigger-based PPDU response(s) such that at least one RU is allocated per each 20 MHz channel occupied by the eliciting PPDU.
+An AP shall not allocate UL sub channel in any 20 MHz channel that is not occupied by the immediately preceding DL PPDU (#2642)

+An AP sending a Trigger frame shall include a number of Padding bytes TBD

 AP access procedures for UL MU operation

-An UL OFDMA MPDU/A-MPDU is the acknowledgement of the Trigger frame.
-When the AP receives MPDU correctly from at least one STA indicated by trigger frame, the frame exchange initiated by the trigger frame is successful.
+(#172,173) When an AP receives an immediate response with at least one correct MPDU from at least one STA solicited by a Trigger frame, the procedures described in 9.22.2.7 (Multiple frame transmission in an EDCA TXOP) apply. (#593 1530 2631) (#39) apply.(#1531)

 When an AP does not receive any immediate response with at least one correct MPDU from at least one STA solicited by a Trigger frame, i.e., transmission failure, the backoff procedure described in 9.22.2.2 (EDCA backoff procedure) apply. (#593)